huggingface/candle/candle-examples/examples/gemma/README.md

-# gemma-mistral: 2b and 7b LLMs from Google DeepMind
+# candle-gemma: 2b and 7b LLMs from Google DeepMind

 [Gemma](https://ai.google.dev/gemma/docs) is a collection of lightweight open models published by Google Deepmind with a 2b and a 7b variant.